String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: String breaking with short-range interactions

 The energy of the string is proportional to both the length and the string tension.
 In the conventional notion of string breaking, the potential between the static charges is tracked as a function of the distance between them [Fig.~\ref{fig:1}(c)].
 Here, we choose to focus on a different protocol: instead of increasing the distance between the static charges, we increase the string tension, i.e., the strength of the confining field $h$, while keeping the distance fixed [Fig.~\ref{fig:1}(d)].
 This choice is particularly convenient for experimental implementations, where system sizes are typically limited.
 Moreover, the string tension is an external parameter that can be controlled and smoothly changed in time while keeping the external charges static.
 Changing the position of the charges dynamically instead involves significant technical challenges.

 As one increases the string tension, the result is analogous to increasing the string length: the energy of the string becomes larger than the energy needed to produce additional charges (domain walls) and the string breaks.
-In this protocol, the potential does not saturate as $h$ is increased past the string-breaking point, but keeps growing with a smaller $\ell$-independent slope [dotted line in Fig.~\ref{fig:1}(d)] (the slope is ${dV}/{dh}=4$ for $g=0$, and is smaller for finite $g$).
-The reason is that the masses of the two mesons that are created when the string is broken grow linearly with $h$.
+In this protocol, the potential does not saturate as $h$ is increased past the string-breaking point, but keeps growing with a smaller $\ell$-independent slope ${dV}/{dh}=4$ [dotted line in Fig.~\ref{fig:1}(d)].
+The reason is that the masses of the two mesons that are created when the string is broken grow linearly with $h$: for large $h$, the spins are $z$-polarized, and the mass of a meson is the energy needed to flip a single spin, i.e., $M_\text{mes}\approx 2h +4\sum_{j=1}^\infty J_{0,j} =2h+a_{bs}/2$, where $a_{bs}$ is defined as in Eq.~(\ref{eq:Vbs}).

 To observe string breaking, expected to occur at a value $h_c$ of the string tension, we imagine a protocol where the system is prepared in the ground state for $h=0$ and finite $g$~\footnote{The initial state considered here is the ground state at finite transverse field $g$.
 Experimentally, this can be prepared with high fidelity with a quasi-adiabatic ramp of the transverse field from $g=0$, since the gap remains rather large along the ramp.}, which happens to be a string state.
 Then the longitudinal field is slowly turned on in time~\footnote{To make the time dimensionality of $\tau$ explicit, one can reintroduce the energy scale $J_{1}$, set to $1$ earlier for simplicity, and define $h(t)=J_{1}\, t/\tau$.}